 How do we define outdoor and environmental learning?

 After a two-year community-centered process where we engaged over 200 individuals representing 90 school, agencies, and organizations (https://eeanm.org/about/), we adopted a new framing valuing the many different approaches to outdoor and environmental learning.
 A broader definition is reflected in our name change (to EENM) as well as our branding which now includes a plus sign to represent our commitment to supporting the many valuable ways our kids can engage in the outdoors and environmental learning.
-This community-generated definition includes, but is not limited to conservation, experiential, environmental, nature-based, outdoor, and place-based education and learning.
+This community-generated definition includes, but is not limited to conservation, experiential, environmental, land-based, nature-based, outdoor, and place-based education and learning.
 We value education and learning that is student-centered, culturally relevant and responsive, relevant and meaningful, multidisciplinary, and supports physical, emotional, social, and spiritual health and wellbeing.

 More about environmental education: